leoswaldo/Non-acm.tju-problems/README.md

 Non-acm.tju-problems
 ====================

-This repository has solutions for some logic problems
+This repository has solutions for some logic problems that were NOT found in acm tju online judge